satahaa/SILC/docs/design.md

 ## 4. Testing Strategy

-The project uses a set of `.cor` files in the `tests/` directory to validate compiler correctness.
+The project uses a set of `.slc` files in the `tests/` directory to validate compiler correctness.
 The testing process focuses on verifying:

 -   Correct evaluation of arithmetic, logical, and comparison expressions.
 -   Proper handling of variable assignments and return values.